-This course is the second part of college physics and designed for preparing Computer Science and Engineering undergraduate students in obtaining knowledge and ideas of physical concepts and theory in electricity, magnetism, electromagnetic waves, particle and wave nature of light with applications in Topics covered in this course are: those areas.
-Electric Charge and Electric Field, Gauss Law, Electric Potential, Electric Energy Storage, Electric Currents and Resistance, Magnetism, Magnetic Field, Electromagnetic Induction and Faraday's Law, Maxwell Equations and Electromagnetic Waves, Particle Nature of Light, Reflection and Refraction, Wave Nature of Light, Interference and Diffraction.
-Prerequisite: PHYS200
+This course is the second part of college physics and designed for preparing Computer Science and Engineering undergraduate students in obtaining knowledge and ideas of physical concepts and theory in electricity, magnetism, electromagnetic waves, particle and wave nature of light with applications in those areas.
+Topics covered in this course include: Electric Charge and Electric Field, Gauss Law, Electric Potential, Electric Energy Storage, Electric Currents and Resistance, Magnetism, Magnetic Field, Electromagnetic Induction and Faraday's Law, Maxwell Equations and Electromagnetic Waves, Particle Nature of Light, Reflection and Refraction, Wave Nature of Light, Interference and Diffraction.
+Pre-requisite: PHYS200